softworkz/emby-wiki/Audio-streaming.md

 Item **Id** is the only required parameter.

 All of the optional parameters can be viewed using the swagger documentation.
-If you are using a url without an audio file extension, then you must supply AudioCodec, or you'll receive an error.
+If you are using a url without a file extension, then you must supply AudioCodec, or you'll receive an error.

 ## Direct Streaming